What is David Hyde Pierce’s Net Worth Collection?

 David Hyde Pierce announced in 2007 that he is gay after years of media rumors regarding his sexuality and later clarified via his publicist that he and television journalist, director, and producer Brian Hargrove were a couple.
 While accepting his Tony Award for Curtains, Pierce thanked “my partner, Brian, because it’s 24 years of listening to your damn notes—that’s why I’m up here tonight.”

 The couple married in California on October 24, 2008, just days before Proposition 8, which prohibited same-sex marriages in the state, became law.
 While appearing on The View on May 28, 2009, he publicly announced his marriage to Hargrove and expressed his displeasure with the passage of Proposition 8.

 David Hyde Pierce’s Early Life

 David Hyde Pierce was born David Pierce in Saratoga Springs, New York, on April 3, 1959.
 He grew up with his mother, Laura, an insurance agent, his father, George, an aspiring actor, his older sisters Nancy and Barbara, and his older brother, Thomas.
 Since David Pierce was another actor, he started using the middle name Hyde (his father’s middle name).

-The actor enjoyed playing the organ at a local church as a child, and as a high school student, he became involved in drama.
+The 62-year-old actor enjoyed playing the organ at a local church as a child, and as a high school student, he became involved in drama.
 Following graduation, he enrolled at Yale to study classical piano, but changed his major and graduated in 1981 with English and Theatre Arts degrees.
-David directed and starred in student productions of “Who’s Afraid of Virginia Woolf?” and “Waiting for Godot” while in college.
+In college, David directed and starred in student productions of “Who’s Afraid of Virginia Woolf?” and “Waiting for Godot.”